Wisner Baum has recovered over $4 billion for our clients. We know what it takes to win big cases against big companies.

 Recognized as one of U.S. News – Best Lawyers® “Best Law Firms,” we have won the National Trial Lawyers’ Mass Tort Trial Team of the Year award multiple times.

-Our team offers free consultations and operates on contingency, meaning there are no fees unless we win.
+Our trucking accident lawyers offer free case consultations and operate on contingency, meaning there are no fees unless we win.

 Whistleblower Lawyers Representing Clients Across the Nation

 Whistleblowers expose corporate greed, report fraud and right injustice on a large scale.
 Wisner Baum is proud to represent those who come forward to report fraud, and we share their purpose in obtaining justice on behalf of the government and taxpayers.